2016 Arsenal L.F.C. season: April

-Back at Meadow Park, Arsenal faced Notts County in the FA Cup quarter-finals.
-Kelly Smith announced her return to the starting lineup with a volleyed finish after 21 minutes, only for Sophie Bradley-Auckland to equalise just minutes afterwards.
-The tie then swung towards Notts County when Aivi Luik prodded them ahead.
-However, the tie took a twist when Ellen White was sent off for a second yellow with just under thirty minutes left to play after kicking the ball away.
-With the player advantage, Arsenal pushed on, and Natalia's header in the 81st minute took the match to extra time and penalties.
-For the second round in a row, Arsenal required spot kicks to progress.
-They were indebted to Sari van Veenendaal, who celebrated her birthday by saving from Danielle Buet, Leanne Crichton and Luik, with Katie McCabe scoring the winning kick to send Arsenal through to the Semi Finals.
+In the FA Cup quarter-finals, Arsenal faced Notts County at Meadow Park.
+Kelly Smith scored for Arsenal after 21 minutes, but Sophie Bradley-Auckland equalised shortly afterwards.
+Notts County took the lead when Aivi Luik scored.
+Ellen White was then sent off for a second bookable offence with just under 30 minutes left to play.
+Arsenal equalised in the 81st minute through Natalia's header, taking the match to extra time and penalties.
+Arsenal won the shoot-out 4–3, with goalkeeper Sari van Veenendaal saving penalties from Danielle Buet, Leanne Crichton, and Luik, before Katie McCabe scored the winning kick.

-In the semi-finals, Arsenal were drawn at home again, this time against Sunderland.
-In a chaotic match, Emma Mitchell was sent off on 33 minutes for two bookable offences.
-Yet despite being a player down, Arsenal took the lead before half time when Van de Donk tucked home the rebound when Janssen's shot was saved by Laws.
-They then doubled their advantage at the start of the second half when Carter poked in Natalia's cross.
-The tie was all but over when Sunderland's Abby Holmes fouled Van de Donk in the penalty area, conceding the penalty and being shown the red card.
-Fara Williams stepped up and converted the spot-kick, her first goal for the club, and with the player disadvantage erased, the Gunners pulled further ahead.
-Van de Donk scored two more to complete her hat-trick, Nobbs got herself on the scoresheet, before Carter scored her second of the match in added time to complete a 7-0 hammering, ensuring progression to the Final at Wembley.
+In the semi-finals against Sunderland, Emma Mitchell was sent off in the 33rd minute for two bookable offences.
+Despite the player disadvantage, Arsenal took the lead before half-time when Van de Donk scored from a rebound after Janssen's shot was saved.
+Carter added a second goal early in the second half.
+Sunderland's Abby Holmes was shown a red card after fouling Van de Donk in the penalty area.
+Fara Williams converted the resulting penalty.
+Van de Donk scored twice more to complete her hat-trick, Nobbs added another, and Carter scored her second in added time to complete a 7–0 victory and ensure progression to the Final.